 Lashes that are found outside their normal area that is the eyelid margin.
 Weigmann first described ectopic cilia in 1936.

 Lashes may grow through the eyelid with the root of the lashes in the tarsal plate but not at the lid margin.
 This is seen congenitally but can also occur secondary to trauma, in which case accessory cilia have been found in eyelids as well as intraocularly.
 There has been a report of positive family history in one case report of ectopic cilia growing through the upper part of the eyelid.
 Ectopic or accessory cilia are caused by an abnormal location of the lash follicles, unlike cilia incarnata.
 With accessory cilia, histology will reveal the presence of apocrine sweat glands attached to the follicle, which is necessary to diagnose the hairs as eyelashes.

 Treatment depends upon the location, the number of lashes, and the effects.
 Essentially surgical, laser, or cryotherapy treatments are used to remove the abnormal lashes permanently.

 Buried Lash with Granuloma

-Granuloma caused in reaction to a lash which acts as a foreign body.
+Granuloma is caused in reaction to a lash that acts as a foreign body.